januszgrze/bitcoinrollups/website/websitecopy/thebasics/blog-links.md

 ### The basics

-## Blogs, articles and threads on Bitcoin rollups
+## Written materials on Bitcoin rollups

 In this page, you can find the full list of written materials in the sections below.
 Make a cuppa, have a seat and dive in.

 This a living document, and links are added every week.
-If you'd like to contribute to documenting the development of ZK Rollups on Bitcoin, click here.
+If you'd like to contribute to documenting the development of ZK Rollups on Bitcoin, click [here](https://www.bitcoinrollups.io/contribute).

 ---